Discipline Stack

 Embodied vs. Operational Carbon in Buildings

 Operational carbon is the emissions from running a building; embodied carbon is locked into its materials and construction.
-Understanding both is essential for net-zero pathways.

 Entitlements and Zoning Approvals in CRE Development

-The CRE entitlement process from pre-application through public hearings to approval — the single biggest risk in ground-up commercial development.
+The CRE entitlement process from pre-application through public hearings to approval: the single biggest risk in ground-up commercial development.

 FAR and Zoning Bulk Controls in CRE Development

-How Floor Area Ratio, setbacks, height limits, and density bonuses shape commercial development — the zoning constraints that determine what can be built.
+How Floor Area Ratio, setbacks, height limits, and density bonuses shape commercial development: the zoning constraints that determine what can be built.

 Ground Leases in Commercial Real Estate

 A ground lease separates land ownership from improvements.
-The tenant builds and operates for 50–99 years before reversion.
-Why ground leases work for both sides.
+The tenant builds and operates for 50-99 years before reversion.

 Guaranteed Maximum Price (GMP) Construction Contracts